-SWG 596 is the first of two required Foundation-Year field practicum courses, each consisting of a structured field experience at an assigned practicum site for average of 16 hours per week during the academic semester.
+SWG 597 is the second of two required FoundationYear field practicum courses, each consisting of a structured field experience at an assigned practicum site for average of 16 hours per week during the academic semester.
 Included in the 16 hours is a mandatory 60-minute individual supervisory session with an approved Field Instructor, as well as at least 30 minutes of additional supervisory time in group or other settings.
-SWG 596 is taken concurrently with Foundation Practice, SWG 501.
+SWG 597 is taken concurrently with the Foundation Practice course, SWG 502.

-Grounded in a person and environment construct, an understanding of oppressive systems, and respect for human diversity, SWG 596 provides students with the opportunity to develop competencies for generalist social work practice with individuals and families.
+Grounded in a person and environment construct, an understanding of oppressive systems, and respect for human diversity, SWG 597 provides students with the opportunity to develop competencies for generalist social work practice with individuals, families and groups.